Moody photograph of an empty wooden pier at sunset with a cruise ship sailing away on the horizon

 If the ship has already left

 Start with the port agent.
 The port agent is the local contact who works with the ship while it is in port.
-The agent may help coordinate documents, communicate with the cruise line, and point you toward the next steps.
+They may help coordinate documents, communicate with the ship, and point you toward the next steps.

-Then contact the cruise line’s emergency team and your travel insurer.
-Ask the insurer what documentation is required before you buy flights, hotels, taxis, or ferries.
+You should also call your travel insurer as soon as possible.
+Ask what documentation is required before you buy flights, hotels, taxis, or ferries.
 Keep every receipt.

 What about your passport?